5 Takeaways From StackState Customer Reviews on G2

 Understanding the performance of complex, dynamic IT environments through the lens of topology is StackState’s biggest differentiator, and that point was echoed in several of the reviews.
-One customer cited the thing that they like best as “the timeline to visualize topology and status in the past”, while another described it as “One Observability for 'Serverless', 'Serverful' & 'Enterprise' applications in one place, giving a wider topology-powered insight.”
+One customer cited the thing that they like best as “the timeline to visualize topology and status in the past”, while another customer described it as “One Observability for 'Serverless', 'Serverful' and 'Enterprise' applications in one place, giving a wider topology-powered insight.”

 #2: Speed of integrating existing monitoring data